oem/medium-articles/README.md

 ## Articles

-[Sketchy Introduction to Convolutional Neural Nets](https://github.com/oem/medium-articles/tree/master/sketchy_introduction_to_cnn) - A visual introduction to some of the core concepts of convolutional neural nets
+[A Sketchy Introduction to Convolutional Neural Nets](https://github.com/oem/medium-articles/tree/master/sketchy_introduction_to_cnn) - A visual introduction to some of the core concepts of convolutional neural nets